girlscript/winter-of-contributing/C_CPP/Operating System Concepts/Preemptive Scheduling in Operating System/readme.md

-# C/CPP: Operating System Concepts: Preemptive Scheduling #2201
+# C/CPP: Operating System Concepts- Preemptive Scheduling #2201
 # What is Preemptive Scheduling in Operating System?
 Overview of Algorithms in Preemptive Scheduling 1.Round Robin (RR)